jfpuget/birdclef-2024/README.md

 The code was run with nivida NGC container `nvidia/pytorch:24.02-py3`

 I pip installed torchaudio, torchvision and timm packages in that container.
-The exact verisons that were instaleld are in the requirements.txt but there is no real depeendency on these exact versions.
+The exact versions that were installed are in the requirements.txt but there is no real dependency on these exact versions.
 Installing these in the above container upgrades torch and other existing packages, exp. cuda toolkit.

 The container was run with a 8xV100 GPUs machine (DGX1) but only one of the GPUs is used.